• Nothing Found

 4. Not all drivers speak English, so you may wish to write down your destination or pull it up in Google Maps.

-5. Make sure that you include the district when telling your driver your destination as many street names are repeated in different districts.
+5. When telling your driver your destination, make sure to include the district, as many street names are repeated in different districts.

-7. A lot of taxis in Budapest accept credit card payments, but not all.
+7. Many taxis in Budapest accept credit card payments, but not all of them do.
 You can ask your driver before entering the taxi if you need to pay by card.

 8. A standard Budapest taxi can take up to 4 passengers.

-10. Make sure you always ask for your receipt before you leave the taxi, so if you leave anything behind you can locate it more easily.
+10. Make sure you always ask for your receipt before you leave the taxi so that you can locate an item more easily if you leave anything behind.

-If your taxi driver was rude, overcharged you or you feel that you were scammed by an unofficial taxi, then you will need to contact the Budapest Tourist Police.
-Be sure to have your taxi receipt as this contains the driver’s name, licence number, taxi number, the time of your journey and the price, and any other useful information such as your route on hand.
+If your taxi driver was rude, overcharged you, or you feel that you were scammed by an unofficial taxi, you will need to contact the Budapest Tourist Police.
+Be sure to have your taxi receipt, as this contains the driver’s name, license number, taxi number, the time of your journey, the price, and any other helpful information, such as your route, on hand.

 Frequently asked questions